-The 2019 presentation will feature 11 works of art from historical artist including Leonardo Da Vinci, Michelangelo, Carl Bloch, Antonio Ciseri; and contemporary artists including Ron DiCianni, Max Greiner and Morgan Weistling walking you through God’s story, from creation through today… and tomorrow.
+The 2020 presentation will feature 11 works of art from historical artists like Leonardo Da Vinci, Michelangelo, Carl Bloch, Antonio Ciseri; and contemporary artists including Ron DiCianni, Max Greiner and Morgan Weistling walking you through God’s story, from creation through today… and tomorrow.
 Combine that with a 30 piece orchestra, large choir, and biblically accurate narration, and you have an amazing production.

 We encourage you to make The Story part of your families Christmas tradition.

 Each piece of art is carefully selected to tell The Story of the entire bible.
 Our production staff sift through thousands of pieces of art in order to accurately portray each story as biblically as possible.
 Our art director and artists are also consulted to consider how each piece can be constructed and include live models.
 The art should never take away from the Story but should bring black words on white pages into full living color.